Spycsh/hesse/README.md

 ## Features

 This project aims to build a best-effort event-driven distributed temporal graph analytics library on top of [Flink Stateful Functions](https://nightlies.apache.org/flink/flink-statefun-docs-stable/).
-It provides efficient storage of temporal graphs and supports different types of queries on different graph algorithms in arbitrary event-time windows.
+It provides efficient storage of temporal graphs and supports different types of concurrent queries on different graph algorithms in arbitrary event-time windows.
-The support of arbitrary event-time window query means that Hesse will recover the graph state by applying all the activities in the the event-time window for temporal queries of different applications.
+The support of arbitrary event-time window query means that Hesse will recover the graph state by applying all the activities in the event-time window for temporal queries of different applications.

 ## Architecture